nkkize/udaharan/misc/HSTS.md

    1. it doesn't connect over HTTP or redirect users to HTTPS.
    2. it never accept the clear text HTTP.
    3. A user-agent not capable of doing TLS will not be able to connnect to the site anymore.
+   4. The user-agent modifies the HTTP link into HTTPS links.
+   5. If the server's TLS certificate can not be trusted.
+The user-agent terminates the connection.